Adversarial Hubness in Multi-Modal Retrieval: Introduction

 \section{Introduction}

-Cross-modal and multi-modal retrieval systems that enable flexible and accurate information retrieval across different modalities (e.g., text-to-image, image-to-image, and text-to-audio) have drawn significant attention in recent years~\cite{wang2017adversarial,wang2016comprehensive}.
-Modern retrieval systems leverage pretrained multi-modal encoders, such as ImageBind \cite{girdhar2023imagebind} and AudioCLIP \cite{guzhov2021audioclip}.
-Inputs from different modalities (e.g., images and texts) are encoded into the same embedding space, with semantically related inputs clustered together (see \Cref{sec:retrieval_background} for details).
-Queries are encoded into the same space, and retrieval is based on similarity between query embeddings and input embeddings~\cite{salvador2017learning}.
+AI systems are becoming multi-modal.
+This includes large language models~\cite{openai2024gpt4o, google2023gemini, anthropic2024claude3}, as well as cross-modal and multi-modal retrieval systems that enable flexible and accurate information retrieval across different modalities, e.g., text-to-image, image-to-image, and text-to-audio~\cite{wang2024cross,wang2017adversarial,wang2016comprehensive}.
+Modern retrieval systems leverage pretrained multi-modal encoders, such as ImageBind~\cite{girdhar2023imagebind} and AudioCLIP~\cite{guzhov2021audioclip}, which encode inputs from different modalities (e.g., images and text) into the same embedding space.
+In this shared space, semantically related inputs are clustered together (see \Cref{sec:retrieval_background}), allowing queries to be effectively matched to items regardless of modality, based only on embedding similarity~\cite{salvador2017learning}.
 Embedding-based retrieval is more scalable and accurate than traditional techniques based on metadata or keywords~\cite{barnard2003matching,jeon2003automatic}.

-High-dimensional embedding spaces are prone to \emph{hubness}~\cite{radovanovic2010hubs}, one of the manifestations of the curse of dimensionality.
-Hubness is a phenomenon where a point (a ``natural hub'') appears in the neighborhood of many other points to which it is not semantically related.
-Hubness exists in many high-dimensional natural distributions and is a well-known problem in the information retrieval literature~\cite{radovanovic2010hubs,low2013hubness}.
-Many methods have been proposed for mitigating natural hubness~\cite{jegou2007contextual,zelnik2004self,schnitzer2012local,schnitzer2012local,hoedt2022defending,suzuki2013centering}, and there is a growing interest in methods specifically for multi-modal retrieval~\cite{bogolin2022cross,wang2023balance,chowdhury2024nearest}, which is more vulnerable to hubness than single-modality retrieval~\cite{lazaridou2015hubness}.
+High-dimensional embedding spaces are prone to \textit{hubness}, a well-known manifestation of the curse of dimensionality in information retrieval~\cite{radovanovic2010hubs,low2013hubness}.
+This is a phenomenon where a point (a ``natural hub'') appears in the neighborhood of many points to which it is not semantically related.
+Many methods have been proposed for mitigating natural hubness~\cite{jegou2007contextual,zelnik2004self,schnitzer2012local,schnitzer2012local,hoedt2022defending,suzuki2013centering}, including specifically for multi-modal retrieval~\cite{bogolin2022cross,wang2023balance,chowdhury2024nearest} which is especially vulnerable to hubness~\cite{lazaridou2015hubness}.